Applying to a DAUS or Graduate program for Spring? Good news—you have extra time! The updated application deadline is December 15.

 What You’ll Study

-Learn the basics of information systems management, database design, systems analysis, economics, and network management to prepare you to enter this in-demand field.
+Learn the foundations of programming, database design, systems analysis, and project management to prepare you to enter this in-demand field.
+Every course integrates the latest technology including AI to provide timely and relevant skills.

 Where You’ll Go